androchentw/blog-hugo/content/life/learn-en/2023-05-01-chatgpt-learn-language-6-tips-youtube-toeic.en.md

 <!--more-->

+> (2023/05/01) I'm an IT engineer from Taiwan 🇹🇼.
+I'm using ChatGPT and other software to help translate the original and future valuable articles.
+If there are any unclear expressions, please feel free to let me know.
+I'm also working hard to learn English and Japanese!

 ## 1. YouTube Online Free Audiovisual Teaching Materials

 I'm not sure if you're like me, wanting to use online resources to learn English but ultimately giving up silently 😂 Below are some popular teaching materials that I prefer.